kerberos-io/vault/kubernetes/README.md

 ### Config Map

 Kerberos Vault requires a configuration to connect to the MongoDB instance.
 To handle this `configmap` map is created in the `./mongodb/mongodb.config.yaml` file.
+However you might also use the environment variables within the `./kerberos-vault/deployment.yaml` file to configure the mongodb connection.

 Modify the MongoDB credentials in the `./mongodb/mongodb.config.yaml`, and make sure they match the credentials of your MongoDB instance, as described above.
+There are two ways of configuring the mongodb connection, either you provide a `MONGODB_URI` or you specify the individual variables `MONGODB_USERNAME`, `MONGODB_PASSWORD`, etc.

+As mentioned above a managed MongoDB is easier to setup and manage, for example for MongoDB Atlas, you will get a MongoDB URI in the form of `"mongodb+srv://xx:xx@kerberos-hub.xxx.mongodb.net/?retryWrites=true&w=majority&appName=xxx"`.
+By applying this value into the `MONGODB_URI` field, you will have setup your MongoDB connection successfully.

+        - name: MONGODB_URI
+          value: "mongodb+srv://xx:xx@kerberos-hub.xxx.mongodb.net/?retryWrites=true&w=majority&appName=xxx"

+Once you applied this value, the other values like `MONGODB_USERNAME`, `MONGODB_PASSWORD` and others will be ignored.
+If you don't like the `MONGODB_URI` format you can still use the old way of defining the MongoDB connection by providing the different values.

         - name: MONGODB_USERNAME
           value: "root"